 The following has been gathered from secondary websites, news and presentations.

 Some of the terminology contained in the headings and body of these links is misleading.
 These have been taken from press articles, websites and videos.
 The use of the word stampede and panic is not what you will find to be the causes of the incidents shown.
 The information provided is reflecting the articles written and it is being left to you to interoperate what you see and read and come to your own conclusions.
+Please also not that this list only refers to gatherings involving events such as concerts, sports, night clubs (entertainment).
+There is only inclusion of some significant events out with this.

 On February 8, 2015: 28 people died after a crowd crush that occurred at a football game in Cairo, Egypt.
 Report suggest that this was caused through police interaction and use of tear gas.